dtc-pronto/.github/profile/README.md

 This contains all the necessary code and configs for the Darpa Triage Challenge PRONTO Team.

+## Repository Overview
+Here is an overview of all the repositories, so you know which one your code should go in.
+If you're not sure ask Jason or Raj.

+- __atak__: This repo should contain all the visualization code for the DARPA required ATAK visualization.
+- __basestation__: This repo should contain all the code for the basestation, including the visualization, rtk, and scorecard sender.
+- __common__: This repo should contain code that will be common across all the platforms, that is the Jackal UGV, Faclon UAV and basestation.
+This would include custom messages that MOCHA would use.
+- __falcon-autonomy__: This repo should contain the map construction that the ground robots will use in their autonomy stack for global planning.
+- __falcon-base__: This should contain configs and code necessary to run the falcon and all its sensors.
+- __falcon-triage__: This repo should contain all the code for detecting and localizing the casualties, blood detection, etc...
+- __jackal-autonomy__: This repo should contain all the code for jackal autonomy, including odometry, local planning, global planning and visual servoing.
+- __jackal-base__: This repo should contain all the code and configs the jackal itself and its sensors.
+- __jackal-triage__: This repo should contain all the code for triaging on the jackal including code related to heart rate detection, respiration rate detection, vlm triaging, etc...

+## Jackal

 Below are some usefule tidbits on the Jackal.
 Feel free to add more descriptions here.

 ### Powering On and Off